-Thus, as part of an agreement to stay the execution of the plaintiff's judgment, the tavern assigned to the plaintiff its rights to pursue a bad faith claim against Insurance Company.
-The agreement between the tavern and the plaintiff provided for the assignment of all claims possessed by the tavern and the tavern manager against Insurance Company related to the bad faith claims.
-Thus, the injured plaintiff ended up with those claims.
+it had a bad faith cause of action against Insurance Company.
+Accordingly, the tavern entered into an agreement with the plaintiff to stay the execution of the plaintiff's judgment and to assign to the plaintiff all claims possessed by the tavern and the tavern manager against Insurance Company related to bad faith.
+The assignment agreement also provided that within 30 days of the termination of the litigation against Insurance Company (whether by settlement or judgment), the judgment against the manager and the tavern (relating to plaintiff's personal injury claims) would be marked "satisfied."

-The assignment agreement provided that within 30 days of the termination of the litigation against Insurance Company (whether by settlement or judgment), the judgment against the manager and the tavern (relating to plaintiff's personal injury claims) would be marked "satisfied."
 Eventually, the plaintiff entered into a settlement agreement calling for the insurance company to pay \$Z to plaintiff and his attorneys.
 The settlement agreement provided that upon receipt of payment, plaintiff would cause the bad faith insurance litigation to be dismissed with prejudice, and cause the personal injury judgment against the tavern manager and the tavern to be marked as satisfied.